ospalh/anki-addons/_posts/2013-05-07-Deck_name_in_title.md

 ---
 title: Deck name in title
 main_file: deck_name_in_title.py
-status: working
+status: update planned
 layout: addon
 permalink: Deck_name_in_title.html
-status_color: green
+status_color: yellow
-status_text_color: white
+status_text_color: black
 abstract: >
  Show the name of the deck you are currently learning in the window title.